 The initiative was started as voluntary instrument, under which private companies taking part in it would implement economically feasible energy efficiency measures.
 Its effectiveness had already been proven through prior pilot programs.
 Therefore, the German government reached an agreement with 21 business associations in December 2014 under which 500 energy efficiency networks will be formed by 2020.
-This will be accompanied by a monitoring in order to keep track of the progress, namely implementation of energy efficiency measures, energy savings achieved and reductions in greenhouse gas emissions.
-Random sampling is envisaged to verify the accuracy of reporting.
-The data will be systematically collected and stored.
-Subsequently, the data will be analysed and published in yearly reports.
-Compliance with the minimum criteria concerning network structure and function will be verified.
+This was accompanied by a monitoring in order to keep track of the progress, namely implementation of energy efficiency measures, energy savings achieved and reductions in greenhouse gas emissions.
+Random sampling was carried out to verify the accuracy of reporting.
+The data was systematically collected and stored.
+Subsequently, the data was analysed and published in yearly reports.
+Compliance with the minimum criteria concerning network structure and function were verified.

-The monitoring is carried out by adelphi Consult Berlin and Fraunhofer ISI with coordination with the IEEN and the industry associations. adelphi is responsible for collecting the information on implemented measures, sampling, and elaboration of reports.
+The monitoring was carried out by adelphi Consult Berlin and Fraunhofer ISI with coordination with the IEEN and the industry associations. adelphi was responsible for collecting the information on implemented measures, sampling, and elaboration of reports.